-Kale Cranberry Salad with Lemon Vinaigrette is an easy summer salad that's filled with nutritious ingredients.
+Kale cranberry salad is an easy summer salad that's filled with nutritious ingredients.
 Kale, cranberries, and almonds are tossed in a light lemon vinaigrette dressing.

-Kale, dried cranberries, and sliced almonds are tossed in a light and fresh tasting lemon vinaigrette salad dressing.
-Lemon adds a touch of bright citrus flavor to the homemade vinaigrette.
+Flavor: Kale, dried cranberries, and sliced almonds are tossed in a light and fresh lemon vinaigrette.

 Ingredients and substitutions

-If you've never worked with kale before, it is a hearty, leafy green, with a chewy texture and earthy, peppery flavor.
+Working with kale - If you've never worked with kale before, it is a hearty, leafy green with a chewy texture and earthy, peppery flavor.
 Because it is tough and hearty, it needs a little extra preparation before it's ready for your salad.

-- Massage your kale.
-Because kale is tough, you want to soften it a bit before dressing your salad.
-Once your kale is cleaned, chopped, and in a salad bowl, use clean hands and start massaging your kale.
+Massage your kale - Because kale is tough, you want to soften it a bit before dressing your salad.
+Once the kale is cleaned, chopped, and in a salad bowl, use clean hands and start massaging your kale.
 It's kind of like kneading bread.
-Scrunch it up and toss it around in the bowl until it looks a little darker green and feels more tender.
+Scrunch it up and toss it around in the bowl until it looks a little darker green and feels tender.
 This should take less than a minute.

 📖 Recipe